SwissTonyStark/GameMindsDT/README.md

 # GameMindsDT - Project Overview
 ## Introduction and Motivation
 Welcome to GameMindsDT, where we combine the power of Decision Transformers and Reinforcement Learning to master a myriad of gaming challenges.
 Our project encapsulates the journey of building a custom Transformer model from the ground up, meticulously tailoring reinforcement learning models, and harnessing them to excel in a diverse array of virtual environments.
 From classic arcade arenas to sophisticated strategic simulations, GameMindsDT is at the forefront of AI-driven gameplay exploration.
+But before we dive into the project, let's recall about reinforcement learning.

+Reinforcement learning is a particular branch of machine learning that endows an agent with the ability to learn through the perception and interpretation of the environment in which it is situated.
+Within the environment, the agent has a reward function associated with how it acts, so the main goal of the agent is to maximize this function.
+In general cases, RL algorithms are said to be online, meaning that an agent's policy is trained by interacting directly with the environment.
+The agent learns iteratively, where in each iteration it receives observations from the environment, performs a possible action based on what was observed, and finally obtains a reward and the next state.
+Therefore, if an environment for simulations is not available, one must be built, which is complex and costly.
+On the other hand, in offline RL, the agent uses data collected by humans or even by other agents, and therefore, there is no need to interact with the environment.
+The metadata is commonly saved as sequences.
+In this case, the main problem is the data: having poor quality or insufficient data causes the learning of the agent's policy to be less than optimal.

 # Table of Contents
 - [Objectives and Hypothesis](#objectives-and-hypothesis)